 If you’re planning on spending any length of time in Kampala – perhaps because you’re living, studying or working there – there’s definitely going to come a point when you’ll feel the need to escape the city and see some more of Uganda.
-When I was working there as a video producer for a Ugandan charity, I certainly wanted to make the most of my time in the country and see as much as possible, and so I took as many weekend trips from Kampala as I could.

 Having personally researched them all, here are my recommendations for the top seven places to visit within easy reach of Uganda’s capital.